WNBA Legend Sheryl Swoopes Joi - GuruFocus.com

-PITTSBURGH, May 8, 2023 /PRNewswire/ -- Today DICK'S Sporting Goods (NYSE: DKS) and Nike (NYSE: NKE) announced their third annual It's Her Shot campaign with a six-city tour stopping in Los Angeles, Seattle, Las Vegas, Chicago, Atlanta, and New York City.
+PITTSBURGH, PA / ACCESSWIRE / May 10, 2023 / DICK'S Sporting Goods (NYSE: DKS) and Nike (NYSE: NKE) announced their third annual It's Her Shot campaign with a six-city tour stopping in Los Angeles, Seattle, Las Vegas, Chicago, Atlanta, and New York City.
 The tour aims to create a space for girls to find joy in play, feel seen, safe, confident, empowered, and connected.
 WNBA Legend and three-time WNBA MVP, Sheryl Swoopes, will join DICK'S and Nike at each stop of the 2023 It's Her Shot tour, along with past and present WNBA players and other notable basketball figures in each respective city.

 "It's Her Shot" events include: